 Next, let’s talk theme.
-Thinking about the theme you’d like to capture can help you hone in on the type of master bedroom style that will work best for you.
+Thinking about the theme you’d like to capture can help you hone in on the type of primary bedroom style that will work best for you.
 You might find it helpful to consider a few words that describe your ideal theme.
 Words like natural, minimalistic, or comfy may spring to mind.

 Does a spa retreat sound like your dream bedroom?
 Or maybe you like the allure of an exotic setting?
 You can find design elements in all price ranges, so feel free to let your imagination run wild.
-A few accessories can give your master bedroom the feel that you’re looking to create.
+A few accessories can give your primary bedroom the feel that you’re looking to create.

 Thinking about your theme will lead you down the path to a color choice.
 Are you looking for a natural kind of theme?
 Muted colors like tan and beige will fit in with your choice.

 Your bed, of course, is the dominant feature in your bedroom.
 Sizes vary from the narrow single twin at 75 x 39” to the opulent grand king at 98 x 80”.
-That’s why it was important to consider the functionality of your master bedroom.
+That’s why it was important to consider the functionality of your primary bedroom.